, , , ,

 After posting the construction draw module that demonstrates how to calculate the true LTC of a development loan, I decided that since we have yet to publish a condo development model, to build upon that module to create one.

-What’s In The Condo Model and How to Use It – A Brief Tab By Tab Overview
+What’s In the Condo Development Model and How to Use It – A Brief Tab By Tab Overview

 1) The Summary Tab